 - 1. Follow all instructions at first time of asking - 2.
 Do not make a noise when the teacher is speaking - 3.
 Give 100% effort - A verbal rule warning should be issued by the member of staff in the first instance.
 (The staff member will write the student's name on the board and give them an explanation of the reason for the warning) - A second warning should lead to the member of staff issuing a blue slip for the student to be removed to the 'reflection room'.
-Students will work independently for the remainder of the day and parents will be informed. - If the student then fails to amend their behaviour in the 'reflection room' or refuses to attend, the student will be suspended for the remainder of the day. - Parents/carers will be contacted and asked for permission for them to walk home or to collect at the school gates - Any student who is suspended should not be allowed to return until a parent/carer, student and senior member of staff re-integration meeting has taken place and a risk assessment carried out. - The risk assessment may indicate it is not safe for the student to return at the moment due to risks to other staff members or students' health and safety the risk assessment should be reviewed on a weekly basis - When issuing a suspension, it should be for the shortest time possible or for the time that is necessary. - If a student walks out of the classroom without permission, then a member of the senior team will be contacted, and the student will either be taken to the 'reflection room' for the remainder of the day or will be suspended for the remainder of the day. - If a student displays seriously poor or dangerous behaviour in the classroom they will be sent straight to the reflection room without an initial warning.
+Students will work independently for the remainder of the day and 1 hour after school, parents will be informed. - If the student fails to amend their Behaviour in the 'reflection room' or refuses to attend, the student will be placed in a separate space out of circulation. - The student and their parents/carer will be asked to attend a meeting the following morning if the student fails in the 'reflection room'. - If the student continues to respond negatively or refuses to attend the space then the student will be suspended. - Parents/carers will be contacted and asked for permission for them to walk home or to collect at the school gates - Any student who is suspended should not be allowed to return to circulation until a parent/carer, student and senior member of staff have a re-integration meeting and a risk assessment carried out. - The risk assessment may indicate it is not safe for the student to return at the moment due to risks to other staff members or students' health and safety the risk assessment should be reviewed on a weekly basis. - When issuing a suspension, it should be for the shortest time possible or for the time that is necessary for investigation to take place. - If a student walks out of the classroom without permission, then a member of the senior team will be contacted, and the student will either be taken to the 'reflection room' until 4pm or will be suspended for the remainder of the day. - If a student displays seriously poor or dangerous Behaviour in the classroom they will be sent straight to the reflection room without an initial warning.